8. How much $ do I make blogging? $1.3 million in the last year or so

 - 11 Lots of questions about Wall Street Warriors

 - 12 What is BullShip Press, LLC?

 How did you do it?

 By trading in and out of tens of thousands of Penny Stocks, taking small gains along the way.
 It’s a greatly misunderstood market because everybody thinks these volatile stocks move without reason.
 The truth is that there is a great deal of reason, but the magnitude of the price gains scare people away.
 It’s definitely not an easy game to master and I’ve endured a great many setbacks during my nine year stock trading career.
 The key is to be passionate yet disciplined.
-I detail everything in An American Hedge Fund.
+I detail everything in my book An American Hedge Fund.